joaomeirelles/VGI_POA_tst/README.md

 # VGI_POA_tst
-test of geotagged twitter data for POA
+test of geotagged twitter data for POA and ROS